amazon-connect/amazon-connect-salesforce-scv/examples/DataDirectedRouting-FlowRouting/readme.md

     - Flows
 - AWS
     - AWS Lambda function
-    - Amazon Lex
     - Amazon Connect contact flow
     - Amazon Connect Queues

 ## Example Flow
 1. Customer calls into Amazon Connect
-2. Lex bot invoked to get intent, subintent, and possibly focus
+2. Contact flow invoked to get intent, subintent, and possibly focus
 3. Lambda passes received values from Lex to flow via REST API to get routing targets
 4. Flow finds an agent with the appropriate skills and a matching queue
 5. Flow returns the targets to Lambda